givenand/aws-kinesis-video-webrtc-workshop/workshop/content/2-kvswebrtc/2-building-raspberrypi/_index.en.md

 title = "Using a Raspberry Pi 4" chapter = true weight = 2
-pre = "<b>2. </b>"
 +++

 The following steps assume that you have successfully installed the latest version of the Raspbian OS, have connected your Raspberry Pi to a network that is available to you, and that you are able to remotely access your Raspberry Pi either via SSH or VNC.

 The following diagram illustrates how you will interact with your device as well as with AWS Cloud resources.
 ![Raspberry Pi Overview](/images/RaspberryPiOverview.png)

 ## Hardware BOM